shreyaupretyy/medical-qa-system/docs/part_3_evaluation_framework.md

 # Part 3: Evaluation Framework

 **Author:** Shreya Uprety
-**Last Updated:** December 11, 2025

----
+**Updated:** 2025-12-11 (Based on comprehensive evaluation results)

 ## Overview

 This document details the comprehensive evaluation framework for the Medical Question-Answering System, including all metrics, error analysis, and visualization tools.

----
+Based on 50-case evaluation revealing 52% accuracy with critical insights.

 ## Evaluation Pipeline